-If your violation is a payable violation, you may waive your right to appear in Mayor’s Court and plead guilty to the violation by signing the back of the ticket and enclosing a payment of the predetermined amount.
+If your violation is a payable violation, you may waive your right to appear in Mayor’s Court and plead guilty to the violation by signing the back of the ticket and enclosing a payment of the fine and costs.

 If you have a question whether or not the violation with which you are charged is a payable violation, contact Kathy Hixon, Mayor’s Court Clerk.

 You can pay your violation with the following methods:

-- Through the mail.
+Through the mail.
 No cash accepted through the mail, only checks or money orders.

-- At the Clerk’s office located in the Municipal Building-First Floor, 9 East Granville Street, Sunbury, Ohio 43074 with cash, check, or money order.
+At the Clerk of Court’s Office located in the Sunbury Municipal Building, First Floor, 9 East Granville Street, Sunbury, Ohio 43074 with cash, check, or money order.

-- Via Official Payments and selecting court payment (there is a $3.95 charge on top of your payment) with a credit or debit card.
+Via Official Payments and selecting court payment (there is a $3.95 convenience charge on top of your payment) with a credit or debit card.

-- At the drive-up drop box located on the side of the Municipal Building, 9 East Granville St. No cash or credit card payments are accepted in the drop box, only checks or money orders.
+At the drive-up drop box located on the northeast corner of the Municipal Building, 9 East Granville Street, Sunbury, Ohio 43074.
+No cash or credit card payments are accepted in the drop box, only checks or money orders.

-Personal checks and money orders are accepted and should be made payable to: Village of Sunbury.
+Personal and business checks and money orders are accepted and should be made payable to: Village of Sunbury Mayor’s Court.